 There are several things that are driving wide spread adoption of drones.
 First, is an ongoing drop in prices of drones especially at the lower end of product spectrum.
 This phenomenon is very similar to the increase in sales of Personal Computers (PC) in its early days.
 And, it was further supported by fact that the more the PC units sold the lower the prices went, and that seems to be the case with drone today.

 The second and probably the most important factor contributing to increase in drone sales is the fairly short duration of new features introduction that leads to opening new areas to drone use.
-The drone technology itself has been at the forefront of some of the latest innovations, but it has also benefitted from quickly infusing the latest technological advancements from other areas such as in sensor and imaging technology.
+The drone technology itself has been at the forefront of some of the latest innovations, but it has also benefited from quickly infusing the latest technological advancements from other areas such as sensor and imaging technology.
 These independent technology spaces are having lots of activities and their output will further contribute to the growing significance of drones.

 Drones are a broad category of products.
 At the most basic level a drone is an Unmanned Aerial Vehicle (UAV).
 However, this definition can be further broken down into Piloted and Unpiloted UAV.
 A Piloted UAV has a Pilot and a Base Control Station on ground from which the UAV is controlled.
 An Unpiloted UAV is basically an autonomous UAV with the on-board flight controller piloting the drone.

 The definition of drone is further set to change as new uses and ways in which drones are deployed are changing.
-Experiments are on to test drones for underwater and ground navigation applications rendering it usable for applications other than aerial.
+Experiments are on to test drones for underwater and ground navigation applications rendering them usable for applications other than aerial.
 Use of drones as aerial medical emergency vans is being assessed.
 If approved, that will further obliterate the traditional meaning of drones from being unmanned to manned.

 In terms of product construction, drones can be divided into three categories.
 First is the common category of multirotor drones.
 Within multirotor category, the most common drone is the quadcopter (4 rotors), but the hexacopter (6 rotors) and octocopter (8 rotors) are also regularly used.